Master of Public Health

 About the MPH Program

-Each candidate shall complete a minimum of 45 credit hours towards the degree.
+Each candidate shall complete a minimum of 45 credit hours toward the degree.
 This includes core courses in biostatistics, environmental health, epidemiology, health policy, interprofessional collaboration, and social and behavioral health.
 All students complete an internship at a community-based public health agency or organization and an integrated learning experience, the MPH capstone project.

 The program offers concentrations in: